A-H-S-1/MRI-COG_Decline/README.md

- TITLE (TBD)

-## 3D Stochastic VAE with Demographic Conditioning and Severity-Aware Representation Learning for Alzheimer’s Progression Modeling from Structural MRI ?????????
+# 3D Stochastic VAE with Demographic Conditioning and Severity-Aware Representation Learning for Cognitive Decline Progression Modeling from Structural MRI

 ---

 ## Project Overview

-This project develops a 3D variational autoencoder (VAE) based multi-task deep learning framework for modeling neuroanatomical structure and dementia severity using structural MRI scans (T1-weighted and T2-weighted) trained on the OASIS-3 dataset sourced from Washinton University in St. Louis.
+A 3D variational autoencoder (VAE) based multi-task deep learning framework is developed to model neuroanatomical structure and dementia severity using structural MRI scans (T1-weighted and T2-weighted) trained on the OASIS-3 dataset from Washington University in St. Louis.

-Unlike standard VAEs which focus solely on reconstruction, this framework jointly learns:
+Unlike standard VAEs, which focus solely on reconstruction, the proposed framework jointly learns to:

-- A probabilistic latent representation of brain anatomy  ????
+* A probabilistic latent representation of brain anatomy
-- A severity-aware regression signal for the Clinical Dementia Rating–Sum of Boxes (CDR-SB) scores
+* A severity-aware regression signal for the Clinical Dementia Rating–Sum of Boxes (CDR-SB) scores
-- A stochastic feature propagation mechanism via Bayesian skip connections
+* A stochastic feature propagation mechanism via Bayesian skip connections
-- A demographic conditioned generative process on age and sex
+* A demographic conditioned generative process on age and sex

-The model is designed to capture both anatomical variation and disease progression in a shared latent space, while incorporating clinical supervision through the CDR-SB regression.
+The model is designed to capture both anatomical variation and disease progression within a shared latent space, incorporating clinical supervision through CDR-SB regression.

 ---

 ## Key Contributions

-### 1. Multi-objective representation learning
+### Multi-objective representation learning

 The model jointly optimizes:

-- MRI reconstruction fidelity
+* MRI reconstruction fidelity
-- KL divergence regularization
+* KL divergence regularization
-- CDR-SB regression
+* CDR-SB regression
-- Patch-level representation consistency
+* Patch-level representation consistency

+### Bayesian skip connection framework

+Stochastic skip connections are utilized to model uncertainty in intermediate anatomical features by learning a Gaussian distribution over skip features conditioned on both encoder activations and demographic embeddings (age and sex).
+Conditioning on age and sex enables the model to account for demographic variability in anatomical representations.

+### Demographic-conditioned generative modeling

+Age and sex are embedded using a learned multilayer perceptron (MLP) and incorporated into the decoder skip pathways.
+This conditioning reduces confounding effects and enhances subject-specific reconstruction.

+### Severity-aware latent space structuring

+A dedicated CDR-SB prediction head ensures that the latent representations of each MRI encode clinically meaningful disease severity signals.

 ---

-### 2. Bayesian skip connection framework
-Utilizes stochastic skip connections to model uncertainty in intermediate anatomical features by learning a Gaussian distribution over skip features conditioned on both encoder activations and demographic embedding (age and sex).
-By conditioning on age and sex we are able to

----

-### 3. Demographic-conditioned generative modeling
-Age and sex are embedded via a learned MLP and injected into decoder skip pathways.
-This conditioning reduces confounding effects and improves subject-specific reconstruction.

----

-### 4. Severity-aware latent space structuring
-A dedicated CDR prediction head enforces the latent representations of each mri to encode clinically meaningful disease severity signals.

----

-### 5. Patch-level anatomical consistency regularization
-A patch-wise contrastive loss enforces similarity across spatial bottleneck representations to stabilize learned anatomical embeddings.

----

 ## Dataset

-**Source:** OASIS-3 dataset
+### Source:

 OASIS-3 is a retrospective dataset of 1378 participants collected over 30 years, including cognitively normal individuals and patients at various stages of cognitive decline.

-**MRI Modalities Used:**
+### MRI Modalities Used:

 * T1-weighted MRI (T1w)
 * T2-weighted MRI (T2w)

-**Additional Data Used:**
+### Additional Data Used:

 * Clinical Dementia Rating—Sum of Boxes (CDR-SB) Scores
 * Demographics (age, sex)

-**Severity Groups**
+### Severity Groups
-For both the T1w and T2w MRI modalities, the CDR-SB scores are heavily skewed towards 0 (cognitivly normal) and 0.5 (questionable imparement).
-Additionally the data experiences sparsity throughout CDR-SB scores greater than 0.5 and some higher scores are not represented in the data.
-Because of this, while the model is trained using the original CDR-SB scores, it is evaluated using scoring structure defined in Wyman-Chick et al.
+For both T1w and T2w MRI modalities, CDR-SB scores are heavily skewed toward 0 (cognitively normal) and 0.5 (questionable impairment).
+The dataset exhibits sparsity in CDR-SB scores above 0.5, with some higher scores missing.
+Consequently, although the model is trained using the original CDR-SB scores, evaluation is performed using the scoring structure defined in O’Bryant et al.

-The severity groups are as follows:
+### The severity groups are as follows:

 * Questionable: 0.5 to 4
 * Mild: 4.5 to 9
 * Moderate: 9.5 to 15.5
 * Severe: 16 to 18

 ### Age and Clinical Label Alignment

-Participant age at each MRI session was calculated by adding the participant's age at study entry and the number of days elapsed from study entry to the MRI session.
-Because CDR assessments were performed throughout the study, the CDR-SB score used for each MRI was selected as the closest available assessment to the MRI session date.
-This ensures that the clinical label is as temporally aligned as possible with the imaging data, even if the MRI and CDR assessment did not occur on the same day.
+Participant age at each MRI session was calculated by adding the age at study entry to the number of days elapsed from study entry to the MRI session.
+Since CDR assessments were conducted throughout the study, the CDR-SB score assigned to each MRI corresponds to the closest available assessment date.
+This approach maximizes temporal alignment between clinical labels and imaging data, even when MRI and CDR assessments were not performed on the same day.

 ### Inclusion Criteria